getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Though it may appear that `myObject.a++` should (via delegation) look-up and just increment the `anotherObject.a` property itself *in place*, instead the `++` operation corresponds to `myObject.a = myObject.a + 1`.
 The result is `[[Get]]` looking up `a` property via `[[Prototype]]` to get the current value `2` from `anotherObject.a`, incrementing the value by one, then `[[Put]]` assigning the `3` value to a new shadowed property `a` on `myObject`.
 Oops!

 Be very careful when dealing with delegated properties that you modify.
-If you wanted to increment `anotherObject.a`, the proper way is `anotherObject.a++`.
+If you wanted to increment `anotherObject.a`, the only proper way is `anotherObject.a++`.

 ## "Class"